AdobeDocs/campaign-web.en/help/v8/advanced-settings/send-using-waves.md

 * Specify the size for all the waves you are splitting the delivery into.
 You can enter a percentage or a numerical value.
 Only the last wave can vary in size as it must include the remaining number of messages.

-  For example, if you enter **[!UICONTROL 30%]** in the corresponding field, the first three waves represent 30% of all the messages included in the delivery, and the fourth one stands for the remaining 10%.
+  For example, if you enter **[!UICONTROL 30%]** in the **[!UICONTROL Waves size]** field, the first three waves represent 30% of all the messages included in the delivery, and the fourth one stands for the remaining 10%.

 * In the **[!UICONTROL Interval]** section, specify the delay between the start of two consecutive waves.
 For example, if you enter **[!UICONTROL 2 days]**, the first wave starts immediately, the second wave will start in two days, the third wave in four days, and so on.